 Systems

-Systems provide a way to represent Services that combine to form a unified whole or function.
-For example, an online retailer may have a “Checkout” System that comprises several Services working in unison.
-Systems are composed of Services.
-Utilizing Systems allows you to group together all of the Services that combine into a single unit so you can quickly see how these Services are performing.
+Systems provide a way to represent Components that combine to form a unified whole or function.
+For example, an online retailer may have a “Checkout” System that comprises several Components working in unison.
+Systems are composed of Components.
+Utilizing Systems allows you to group together all of the Components that combine into a single unit so you can quickly see how these Components are performing.

 When should I use a System instead of a Domain?

-Systems should be used to group together Services that combine to form a single unit.
-Ideally, the personas that would make most use of Systems are Engineering Managers and Platform Operators who want a quick view into how the Services that make up their Systems are performing.
+Systems should be used to group together Components that combine to form a single unit.
+Ideally, the personas that would make most use of Systems are Engineering Managers and Platform Operators who want a quick view into how the Components that make up their Systems are performing.

 Creating Systems